awesomemotive/easy-digital-downloads/readme.txt

 * Converted Discount Admin Page to WP List Table
 * Added over 100 new MIME-Types allowed for download
 * Added support for uploading .psd files
+* Rewrote main plugin file to use a singleton OOP approach

 = 1.3.4.3 =